-If you are going to pay $9000 for a bike it had better be good.
+SESSION 9.9 [TREK BICYCLES] 2012: If you are going to pay $9000 for a bike it had better be good.
 Well this is the Trek Session 9.9 - a carbon fiber downhill race rig that trumps anything else on the course.
 It is a culmination of some serious technology, amazing performance, and I will have to admit - stunning good looks.
-It is rare I get this excited about anything I work on.
+It was an exciting project and pushed the engineering and design team tot he next level.

 Thirty-two pounds may sound heavy for a bike - but in this class the Session 9.9 is a featherweight.
 With a little extra cash for parts one can get it down to a mere twenty-eight pounds while retaining a full eight inches of front and rear suspension - it is something that World Cup winning downhill racer Aaron Gwin can appreciate [Video]